drivera123/LDRS500/so-what-now-what.md

 Take the Gender-Leader Implicit Association test in Northouse chapter 15 and read through the Catalyst \(2016\) report for practical inclusion ideas .How can you foster recognition and a sense of belonging for women in your workplace?

+## Assessment

+Due end of week 8: Choose any story from part seven or eight of the Light from Many Lamps anthology, read and savour its message and prose. \(Don't worry about critically analysing it.\)

+1. identify the leadership lesson it tells;
+2. explain its impact/relevance to your life and practice of leadership in your context;
+3. write a 2-3 paragraph response in your blog containing 1 and 2.